tdietzel/Tamagotchi_V2/README.md

      ```

 3. **Configure Connection String**
-   - In the root of the Factory directory, create the `appsettings.json` file.
+   - In the root of the Tamagotchi directory, create the `appsettings.json` file.
    - Update the connection string with the appropriate details and add it to that file:
      ```json
         {